“White. Winter Landscapes in the Dolomites”

 Opening: Friday November 21st 2025, at 5:30 PM – Free Admission here

-The Italian Cultural Institute in Copenaghen presents White, an ongoing photographic project created by Stefano Amantini in the winter of 2009 when the Dolomites were granted the status of a UNESCO world heritage site.
+The Italian Cultural Institute in Copenhagen presents White, an ongoing photographic project by Stefano Amantini, which began in the winter of 2009, when the Dolomites were designated as a UNESCO World Heritage site.

-The photos are part of the Tethys Gallery permanent collection and a limited number of prints are for sale in limited editions print.
+The photographs are part of the Tethys Gallery permanent collection, with a limited number of prints available for purchase in exclusive editions.

 Tethys Gallery

-Thetys Gallery opened in June 2010 in the heart of Florence, on via Maggio 58/r and is now located in via dei Vellutini 17 r (www.tethysgallery.com).
-The gallery is dedicated solely to photography, a concept developed by Stefano Amantini, Massimo Borchi and Guido Cozzi.
-These Florentine photographers are also the founders of the Atlantide Phototravel Agency, specialized in travel photography.
-Since 1991 they have worked in conjunction with major Italian and international travel publications, including Stern, the New York Times, National Geographic, Sunday Times Travel, Condè Nast Traveller, Bell’Italia, Gulliver, Panorama Travel and D-La Repubblic delle Donne.
-After 20 years of experience, Amantini, Borchi and Cozzi decided to open a space devoted to the exploration of contemporary photography.
-Tethys Gallery monitors new developments in photography and is open to new talents as well as those who have already left their mark on the field.
+Founded in June 2010 in the heart of Florence at via Maggio 58/r and now located at via dei Vellutini 17r (www.tethysgallery.com), Tethys Gallery is a space dedicated exclusively to photography.
+The gallery was created by Stefano Amantini, Massimo Borchi, and Guido Cozzi, who are also the founders of Atlantide Phototravel Agency, a leading agency in the field of travel photography.
+Since 1991, they have worked with major international and Italian publications, including Stern, The New York Times, National Geographic, Sunday Times Travel, Condé Nast Traveller, Bell’Italia, Gulliver, Panorama Travel, and D-La Repubblica delle Donne.